garrethue/student-feedback-form/README.md

 npm install
 ```

-Create a database following the instructions in database.sql.
+Create a database following the instructions in data.sql.

 Start the server and client server by running the scripts.